philrz/super/docs/language/search-expressions.md

 ```

 Note that the "search" keyword may be omitted.
-For example, the simplest SuperPipe query is perhaps a single keyword search, e.g.,
+For example, the simplest SuperSQL query is perhaps a single keyword search, e.g.,
 ```
 ? foo
 ```